 In addition to his work for the firm’s clients, Bill is a professor of law emeritus at the University of California, Hastings College of the Law in San Francisco, where he still teaches on a part-time basis.
 He has previously served as a member of the tax faculty at New York University School of Law and as a visiting professor at the University of Virginia and Stanford University law schools.

-Bill is a contributing author to for the firm’s Law on Purpose blog, which provides insights into the emerging space of social enterprise and impact investing.
+Bill is a contributing author to the firm’s Law on Purpose blog, which provides insights into the emerging space of social enterprise and impact investing.

 — Pacific Forest Trust Sequoia Award, for achievements representing national conservation organizations and local and regional land trusts (2013)